dannyjackson/BioinformaticsWorkshop/3_Organization.md

 # III.
 Data Organization and Documentation

 ## Goals of this module
-1. Recognize the Importance of Clean and Organized Code – Understand how clear coding practices enhance reproducibility, reduce errors, and streamline future reanalysis.
+1. **Recognize the Importance of Clean and Organized Code** – Understand how clear coding practices enhance reproducibility, reduce errors, and streamline future reanalysis.

-2. Implement Effective File Naming Conventions – Develop structured and meaningful file naming practices to improve data organization and prevent misinterpretation or loss.
+2. **Implement Effective File Naming Conventions** – Develop structured and meaningful file naming practices to improve data organization and prevent misinterpretation or loss.

-3. Evaluate and Improve Current Organizational Practices – Reflect on existing file and directory structures, identify areas for improvement, and implement changes for better data management.
+3. **Evaluate and Improve Current Organizational Practices** – Reflect on existing file and directory structures, identify areas for improvement, and implement changes for better data management.

-4. Establish a Logical Directory Structure – Create and maintain a standardized directory layout to facilitate efficient project management and collaboration.
+4. **Establish a Logical Directory Structure** – Create and maintain a standardized directory layout to facilitate efficient project management and collaboration.

-Prepare for Version Control and Code Management – Lay the groundwork for maintaining coding repositories by organizing scripts and data in a way that integrates seamlessly with version control tools like Git.

 Taking your time and making your code clear, accessible, and organized can often feel like a misuse of time.
 We're goal-oriented people, and the goal is the product, not the process... what does it matter if my code is clean as long as I find the answer to my research question?
 We often code in a hyper-focused state with a "get it working" mindset that leaves little space for accurate documentation.